-"Moments" are a force or weight times a distance.
-One pound of force times one foot is 1 ft.-lb.
+"Moments" are a force or weight times a distance: One pound of force times one foot is 1 ft.-lb.
 One pound of force times 12 inches is 12 in.-lbs.
 They are both the same moment.

 When the CG distance is known for all items combined, it is possible to calculate the weight on each axle.
 Moments in one direction must match the moments in the other.
 The down moment of the chassis plus the down moment of the body must equal the up moment on the rear axle.

-The Weight Distribution Analysis Process
+The Truck Weight Distribution Analysis Process

-- Determine the weight and center of gravity location for all of the components and items to be considered
+- Determine the truck weight and center of gravity location for all of the components and items to be considered

 - Multiply the center of gravity distance times the weight to get the moment for each component and item.